lkallioniemi/wp-testing/README.md

 $ heroku addons:add cleardb:ignite --app PROJECTNAME
 ```

-For a full list of the required addons, see <https://github.com/frc/heroku-buildpack-wordpress/blob/master/bin/release>
+For a full list of the recommended basic addons, see <https://github.com/frc/heroku-buildpack-wordpress/blob/master/bin/release>

 **Note**: If you run into performance issues or you're setting up a site that requires more processing power, you can upgrade  cleardb from `ignite` to  `drift` so long as you remember that this will start costing **$50 / month**.